bonny/bonnys-wordpress-stuff/README.md

 * Client logo on login screen
   Add a file in your theme root called `login-client-logo.png` and it will be shown instead of the WordPress default logo.

+## Helper functions

+A collection of functions that I find useful:

 ## wp-config.php